open-contracts/protocol/PROTOCOL.md

 By verifying the validity of the signature and its certificate path relative to the enclave provider's root certificate, users/contracts/enclaves can convince themselves that a given public key was generated by a particular enclave image, as identified by its hash.
 Any data signed by this public key must therefore come from inside an enclave running a particular image.

 Unfortunately, the format of the AWS Nitro attestation document is not particularly suited for direct verification by the EVM, requiring signature verification on elliptic curves other than Ethereum's Secp256k1 curve as well as deserialization and certificate parsing operations, which exceed the computational capabilities of the EVM.
-We therefore require a way for the Open Contracts "Hub", the core Ethereum contract of our protocol, to offload this computation away from the EVM.
+We therefore require a way for the Verifier contract to offload this computation away from the EVM.

-Currently, the Hub will do so by offloading this computation into a special _Registry_ enclave.
+Currently, the Verifier will do so by offloading this computation into a special _Registry_ enclave.
 This is a single enclave which is runs a special image different from that of the Oracle enclaves.
 It is not intended to be shut down, such that its public key always stays the same.
 Its main job is to verify the attestation documents of fresh Oracles, which connect to the Registry right at launch and submit their attestation document.
 The Registry verifies that the Oracle's attestation is valid and contains the right image hash, extracts its public key, signs it in an EVM-friendly way, and returns the signature to the fresh Oracle.
 The Oracle can now register its public key with the Hub, which can verify that it is signed with the (hardcoded) public key of the (first) Registry enclave.
 Before trusting the protocol, users can just check the Registry's public key once - off-chain - by verifying its attestation document.
 Anyone can launch an additional Registry enclave by obtaining a signature of its public key from an existing Registry (just like an Oracle would), and submitting its signed public key to the Hub.

-This current design has the disadvantage that if all Registries went offline at the same time, the protocol could only recover if someone launched a new Hub - which would not be accepted by previous Open Contracts who would effectively turn blind.
+This current design has the disadvantage that if all Registries went offline at the same time, the protocol could only recover if someone launched a new Hub and Verifier - which would not be accepted by previous Open Contracts who would effectively turn blind.
 The developers therefore currently maintain a centralized backdoor to the Hub, which allows them to manually register a new Registry in this event.
 The same backdoor is currently also used to deliver bugfixes as they arise, by changing the Onclave and Registry image hashes permitted by the protocol.
 Once the security of the images is established, this backdoor will be removed.
-By then, new Registry enclaves could register with the Hub directly, which would verify their attestation document by an general-purpose optimistic rollup such as [Descartes Rollup](https://medium.com/cartesi/scalable-smart-contracts-on-ethereum-built-with-mainstream-software-stacks-8ad6f8f17997) or [Truebit](https://truebit.io/).
+By then, new Registry enclaves might be able to register with the Verifier directly, which could verify their attestation document by an general-purpose optimistic rollup such as [Descartes Rollup](https://github.com/open-contracts/cartesi-attestation-verification) or [Truebit](https://github.com/open-contracts/verify-nitro-attestation).